-It opens on THURSDAY, April 4th at 9 am, to give interior designers a chance to scout and buy first, before the wider market officially opens on SATURDAY, April 6th.
+It opens before the rest of market opens, to give interior designers a chance to scout and buy first, before the wider market officially opens.

 The Antique and Design Center also has 50 free parking spaces(!) for their buyers - a well kept secret!

 Click this link to find out where those are.

 NOTE: Because the Antique and Design Center is not owned by International Market Centers, ( the venture capital owned entity that owns about 85% or so of all of the buildings at #HPMKT ) , it doesn’t receive the same amount of national press as the IMC owned properties and showrooms do.

 And because of that, there are still many interior designers who don’t know of the one of a kind items that can be purchased there.
 Please help your fellow interior designers know of this treasure by either telling them directly or sharing this blog post with them.

 Below, is another picture I treasure from my keynote talk at the Antique and Design Center, back in 2012.
 If you want to see the Antique and Design Center’s blog post about that, click here.